Texas Tech University

 Liza Rothkoff posing with dog

-Liza Rothkoff is a first year PhD student in the Animal Sciences program at Texas Tech University.
+Liza Rothkoff is a second year PhD student in the Animal Sciences program at Texas Tech University.
 She is interested in all things canine cognition and olfaction.
 Prior to joining the CORE lab, Liza earned her MA in Animal Behavior and Conservation from Hunter College in 2023.
-Her master's research focused on contrafreeloading in pet dogs.
+Her master’s research focused on contrafreeloading in pet dogs.
 At Hunter College, Liza also worked as lab manager of the Thinking Dog Center, where she ran studies on dog play and canine pointing comprehension.

 Glenna holding a dog